 Recommended by Kerry of VeggTravel | Adventure Awaits

-About half way up, you’ll encounter the remnants of a brilliant lion which signifies the gateway to the King’s palace and is the symbol in which this rock was named.
+About halfway up, you’ll encounter the remnants of a brilliant lion which signifies the gateway to the King’s palace and is the symbol from which this rock was named.

 The higher you get, the more you’ll see colorful and enchanting frescoes from the old palace.
 When you reach the top, you don’t just have amazing views, you’ll also have an ancient kingdom and historical monetary to discover.